6 ways to spend your tax refund

-January 28 was the first day taxpayers could start filing returns, both paper and electronic.
-Once you file, you can sit back, relax and wait for your refund to come in.
+Taxes were due this year on July 15.
+If you filed on time, you can sit back, relax and wait for your tax return to come in (assuming you have one, of course).
 But what to do with the money once you get it?
 Here’s what experts suggest.

 One of the best uses for that leftover money is reducing debt.